3 powerful ways to remove mental blocks while working remotely

 It won't do you any good to sit and look at the ‘A’ task that's haunting you.
 Dive in and persevere until it's finished.

-Keep in mind that once it's done, the rest of your duties will seem easy by comparison.
+Remember that once it's done, the rest of your duties will seem easy by comparison.

 Cluster similar tasks

 One of the best time management tips also falls under this productivity system.
-Grouping similar tasks together helps you work smarter and faster by reducing context switching
+Grouping similar tasks together helps you work smarter and faster by reducing context switching.

 Clustering jobs, such as payroll for multiple clients, can help you spend less time mentally gearing up and gathering resources between tasks.